 The spine consists of 33 bones called vertebrae that provide body structure and protect the spinal cord (Figure 1).
 Linking the vertebrae are intervertebral discs and facet joints that absorb shock and allow for movement and flexibility.
 As people age, the discs between vertebrae lose water, decreasing the ability of the discs to cushion the spine.
 This process is called disc degeneration and can reduce the space through which nerves exit, called the intervertebral foramen.

-A more recently developed lateral approach (from the side) may also be used and offers several advantages over the traditional approaches while maintaining the benefits of an anterior exposure of the spine.
+A more recently developed lateral approach (from the side), known as a lateral lumbar interbody fusion, may also be used and offers several advantages over the traditional approaches while maintaining the benefits of an anterior exposure of the spine.
 In this minimally invasive technique, the patient is positioned on his or her side (Figure 2).

 Neurologic monitoring devices are used to dissect through the psoas muscle, lowering the risk of nerve injury.
 Once the disc space is exposed, the surgeon meticulously releases the deforming forces of the spine and prepares the bones for fusion.
 The damaged disc is removed and the specialized cage is implanted.